+The Committee has the authority to engage its own external compensation consultant as needed and has engaged Meridian Compensation Partners, LLC as its independent consultant since 2012.
 The Company conducts an annual conflict of interest assessment, which the Committee reviews to verify, in the Committee's judgment, Meridian's independence and that no conflicts of interest exist.
-Meridian does not provide any other services to the Company and works with the Company's management only on matters for which the Compensation Committee is responsible.
+Meridian does not provide any other services to the Company and works with the Company's management only on matters for which the Committee is responsible.